BarnesFoundation/acme-silverpop-node-serverless/README.md

 You can test the file generation and SFTP upload locally by:

 1. Updating the `ENV` environment variable to `TEST`.
-This will append `-test` to the end of the generated file so that Silverpoint/Acoustic will not process it.
+This will append `-test` to the end of the generated file so that Acoustic will not process it.
 2. Update `event.json` file with the report that you would like to generate.
 The JSON object should have an [Input type](src/app/interfaces/input.interface.ts) and should have the following key/value pairs:

     - `report`: Name for the final generated report.